DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/index.md

         ![Network Configuration](../images/createvm-net01.png)

-    - Network modes are divided into Masquerade (NAT), Passthrough, Bridge, the latter two modes need to be installed after the spiderpool component can be used.
+    - Network modes are divided into Masquerade (NAT), Bridge, the latter mode needs to be installed after the spiderpool component can be used.

         - The network mode of Masquerade (NAT) is selected by default, using the default network card eth0.
-        - If the spiderpool component is installed in the cluster, you can choose the Passthrough / Bridge mode, and the Bridge mode supports the multi-network card format.
+        - If the spiderpool component is installed in the cluster, you can choose the Bridge mode, and the Bridge mode supports multiple NICs.

         ![Network Mode](../images/createvm-net02.png)